spack/spack/lib/spack/docs/workflows.rst

 Using Spack on Travis-CI
 ------------------------

-Spack can be deployed as provider for userland software in `Travis-CI <https://http://travis-ci.org>`_.
+Spack can be deployed as a provider for userland software in `Travis-CI <https://http://travis-ci.org>`_.

 A starting-point for a ``.travis.yml`` file can look as follows.
-It uses `caching <https://docs.travis-ci.com/user/caching/>`_ for already build environments, so make sure to clean the Travis cache if you run into problems.
+It uses `caching <https://docs.travis-ci.com/user/caching/>`_ for already built environments, so make sure to clean the Travis cache if you run into problems.

 The main points that are implemented below: